Obsessive-compulsive disorder (OCD) is a long-lasting disorder defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions). ¹

 Medication

-People with OCD often benefit from serotonin reuptake inhibitors (SRIs) and selective serotonin reuptake inhibitors (SSRIs).
-These medications ease symptoms in both children and adults.
+People with OCD may benefit from serotonin reuptake inhibitors (SRIs) and selective serotonin reuptake inhibitors (SSRIs).
+These medications ease symptoms in both children and adults. ¹⁷ The most common medication given to people with OCD is clomipramine. ¹⁸ However, you may also receive: ¹⁹

 - Fluoxetine